• Skip to primary navigation

 After finding BIOS Version, you can go to the manufacturers website (DELL, HP, etc.) to check the latest version of BIOS as available for download.

-Important: Update BIOS only if your computer is going through hardware related problems.
+Important: Update BIOS only if the computer is going through hardware related problems.

 Related